zuo/unittest_expander/docs/other_info.rst

 Credits
 -------

-Up to now, I am the only author of the library design and code -- although, of course, there were some inspirations; see the following section to learn about some of them.
+Up to now, I (Jan) am the only author of the library design and code -- although, of course, there were some inspirations; see the following section to learn about some of them.

 Related links
 -------------